Project management, daily stand-up, remote work BC and DC (Covid-19)

 1. Thoughts about working remote’s evolution

-BC, working remote had that romantic allure of being free.
-Implicitly working remote was associated with being a contractor or freelancer.
+Before COVID-19 (BC), remote work had a romantic allure, symbolizing freedom and flexibility.
 You could work from a coffee shop, set your own hours.
 Life was good.
 Even for me it was good.
 I would take my son to school and squeeze on a bench in a dark corner of the Ripley Aquarium, on the last floor of the Toronto Library watching over Don Valley, at a small table in the Distillery District, on a bench in the hallway at AGO, or any place with good coffee.
 I mean excellent coffee, not S***B****.

 Now almost everybody is working remote… from their own homes.
 Except a few famous people I saw given interviews from their lavish kitchen or home offices, all of us had to scramble with adapting our limited living space to… work.
 Now we need separate desks.
 Many people still spend time in endless meetings.
 More than an hour long.
 What companies need to understand is that people are not on the hamster wheel anymore.
 Two of the developers I worked with quit their jobs after a day with five hours of meetings.
 The useless people that were cannibalizing everybody’s time in real life are still doing it on Zoom calls.
 Only that the threshold for taking crap is lower every day.